-I could eat a slice of this easy crustless quiche every day, week after week – and never miss the crust.
+I could eat a slice of this crustless quiche every day, week after week – and never miss the crust.
 It’s perfectly delicious, even without the buttery crust, and so much better for you!
 Skipping the crust not only cuts down on carbs and calories but also saves you a ton of prep time and cook time.

-Finally, all quiche, including this crustless quiche, reheat beautifully.
+The best part?
+All quiche, including this crustless quiche, reheat beautifully.
 So hang on to any leftovers or make two so that you’ll have an extra to enjoy later in the week.

 How to Make Crustless Quiche